spectrocloud/librarium/docs/docs-content/vertex/supported-platforms.md

 | --- |  --- |
 | **IaaS** |  ✅ |

-Azure Government supports all Azure Government regions with the exception of Azure Government DoD regions.
+All Azure Government regions are supported with the exception of Department of Defense regions.
 Refer to the [official Azure Government documentation](https://learn.microsoft.com/en-us/azure/azure-government/documentation-government-overview-dod) to learn more about the available regions.

 #### VMware vSphere